1egoman/ageofcol/README.md

 The final game, for comparison, will probably be something like a combination of Age of Empires and Minecraft.

 ###What is this branch for?###
-This branch is for some experimental things that I want to mss about with.
-It will be mostly rewritten and overall different.
+This branch is for some experimental things that I want to mess about with.
+If you want anything even remotely close to a finished product, go back to the main branch.